Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

                   timeout-minutes: 1
     ```

     The `build.yml` instructs GitHub Actions to use the [`peaceiris/actions-hugo`][Hugo Actions] & [`nwtgck/actions-netlify`][Netlify Actions] to deploy the generated site.
-Further it's triggered on every push & PR events.
+Further it's triggered on every push & PR event.

 3. And finally, the piece of automation fun.
 Automating merging PRs opened by Dependabot.
 Remember the `automerge` labels in the Dependabot config file?
 This is where they come handy.
 We'll use [`pascalgn/automerge-action`][Auto Merge Action] to automatically merge any Pull Requests with the label `automerge`.
 And guess what?
-Dependabot has been configured to updated every PR it opens with that label! 😆
+Dependabot has been configured to update every PR it opens with that label! 😆

 Thanks to all the automation features, you no longer have to even open the repository ever again!
 Automation FTW indeed! 🤣